The Do’s & Don’ts of Social Media Marketing for Healthcare

 Don’t only use one form of content.

 Are all of your social media posts linking to your blog or your website?
 Or do you only share press releases and industry news rather than also highlighting patient success stories (when, of course, they give explicit permission)?
 Share images, infographics, blog posts, videos, and other forms of media to keep audiences engaged.
-The Mayo Clinic Facebook page is an excellent example of diversifying content types to appeal to a range of audiences.
-Here is a sampling of posts that include video stories, blog articles, and infographics.
+The Mayo Clinic Facebook page is an excellent example of diversifying social media content types to appeal to a range of audiences.
+Here is a sampling of posts that include video stories, news articles, and infographics.

 Do use the power of social media to advance public health.